 Every church has “overhead” (salaries and building costs), but a church’s spending should reflect God’s heart for missions and service.

 - The Caveat: Many healthy churches are “right-sizing” due to shifting attendance.
 If a church is in a lower-income area, they may have a higher percentage of overhead just to keep the lights on.
-Look for creative stewardship: Are they sharing their space with other ministries or using bi-vocational leaders to ensure the mission continues even if the bank account is small?

 3. How does the church handle its debt?